 By and large, therapy is required for addicts to address the root of their drug use.
 Presently, SAMHSA estimates that 23.5 million U.S. residents need drug or alcohol treatment.
 Otherwise, over 85 percent will relapse after trying to get clean.
 Given that, entering therapy for drug addiction is a vital healing step.
-Below, there are five defined therapy types that often help recovering addicts stay sober.
+Below are five defined therapy types that often help recovering addicts stay sober:

 First, there is cognitive behavioral therapy, also known as CBT.
 CBT is an approach designed to reframe negative thoughts.
 To explain, therapists will show you more positive ways of thinking about stressors.
 Thus, CBT will help stop drug behaviors by altering false, harmful notions you have.
 As a result, you’ll improve your mental clarity, develop confidence, and have a healthier world outlook.